25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - Allow humans to read and generate API documentation and test cases
 - Latest version 3.0

-OpenAPI is a format for describing restful APIs, but it isn't quite a schema like HAL or Ion.
+OpenAPI is a format for describing restful APIs, but it isn't quite a schema like HAL or Ion

 The API description is saved in a file called `swagger.json`:

-- You can build a `swagger.json` file by hand or generate it automatically.
+- You can build a `swagger.json` file by hand or generate it automatically
-- `swagger.json` can be processed to automatically to create a strongly typed client for your API or to generate API tests.
+- `swagger.json` can be processed to automatically to create a strongly typed client for your API or to generate API tests
-- `swagger.json` also enables a web tool called _Swagger UI_, which allows a human to browse to your API definition and documentation and interact with the API in real time.
+- `swagger.json` also enables a web tool called _Swagger UI_, which allows a human to browse to your API definition and documentation and interact with the API in real time

 ## API Security

 Checkout notes about API Security here: [API Security Notes Link](./../Application_Security/API.md)

-- Course: _Web Security: OAuth and OpenID Connect with Keith Casey_
-- YouTube: _OAuth 2.0 and OpenID Connect (in plain English)_ with Nate Barbettini

 ## API Performance